-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Nationwide Recovery Systems for millions of clients nationwide.
+The most effective way to deal with Nationwide Recovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Nationwide Recovery Systems on behalf of their clients.

 Will Nationwide Recovery Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly get it removed from your credit report.
+They help you dispute the Nationwide Recovery Systems debt with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Nationwide Recovery Systems again.